What are cookies?

 Right to restrict processing

 Individuals have a right to ‘block’ or suppress processing of personal data.
-When processing is restricted, NHS is permitted to store the personal data, but not further process it.
+When processing is restricted, New Healthcare Solutions Ltd is permitted to store the personal data, but not further process it.

-• Where an individual contest’s the accuracy of the personal data, NHS should restrict the processing until NHS has verified the accuracy of the personal data.
+- Where an individual contest’s the accuracy of the personal data, New Healthcare Solutions Ltd should restrict the processing until New Healthcare Solutions Ltd has verified the accuracy of the personal data.

-Where an individual has objected to the processing (where it was necessary for the performance of a public interest task or purpose of legitimate interests), and NHS considers whether its legitimate grounds override those of the individual.
+- Where an individual has objected to the processing (where it was necessary for the performance of a public interest task or purpose of legitimate interests), and New Healthcare Solutions Ltd considers whether its legitimate grounds override those of the individual.

-If NHS no longer needs the personal data but the individual requires the data to establish, exercise or defend a legal claim.
+- If New Healthcare Solutions Ltd no longer needs the personal data but the individual requires the data to establish, exercise or defend a legal claim.

-• The DCO must inform individuals when NHS decides to lift a restriction on processing.
+- The DCO must inform individuals when New Healthcare Solutions Ltd decides to lift a restriction on processing.

 Right to data portability